Create a LinkedIn Company Page (aka LinkedIn business page)

 Take advantage of this opportunity to share useful facts, educate your audience, and be present for prospects.

-Unlike Twitter, the lifespan of a post is much longer on LI.
+Unlike Twitter, the lifespan of a post is much longer on LinkedIn.
 You'll frequently see posts or connection comments from days prior.

 Resources spent on LI marketing tend to have a higher ROI, as shown in this chart from Foundation

-Follow the guide below to yours set up - it only takes a few minutes!
+Follow the guide below to create your LinkedIn business page - it only takes a few minutes!

 Once you do, you will want to gain followers.

 Watch the video or follow the instructions (with screenshot examples) below.